VIRTUAL EVENTS

-Interested in a year of service?
-Join Mercy Volunteer Corps for a Q&A!
-Staff, alumni, Sisters, and current volunteers answer questions about their year of service, why they selected their city, how volunteering has influenced their career, and more!
+Interested in a year or summer of service?
+Join Mercy Volunteer Corps for a Q&A or virtual event!
+Staff, alumni, Sisters, and current volunteers answer questions about service, why they selected their city, how volunteering has influenced their career, and more!
 All events are streamed on MVC’s YouTube page and previous recordings are available on our channel.
 Questions can be directed to staff at recruitment@mercyvolunteers.org.

 June 2023: Spiritual Growth Grounded in a spirit of hospitality, MVC welcomes people of all or no faiths.
 Mercy Volunteers embrace the gift of a diverse spiritual community to grow as individuals and together.
 Former Mercy Volunteer, Amanda ’19, shares her experience with spiritual growth during her service year as well as the influence on her current academic study.